reactabular/selectabular/README.md

 ### How to Use?

 The following example illustrates how to use the functionality with a Reactabular based table.
+Selection is tracked per row to comply with Reactabular's strict `shouldComponentUpdate`.
+This allows it to tell apart the rows that have changed while maintaining good performance.

 You can select a row by clicking in the following example.
 If there's a selection, you can move up and down using the arrow keys.

 ```jsx
 /*